larriant/thepheonixproject/Open Questions.md

 # Open Questions
-Here is our list of open questions.
+Here is our list of open questions… we’d love to hear your answers!

 1. What is the relationship between meditation + emotional intimacy?
 2. What is insight?